lemina-model/lemina-model/hello-lemina.md

 ## Textual ID

-In the real world, recipients registered with postal services use their addresses instead of their real names for delivery.
-Addresses are associated with houses (more precisely, the lots on which homes are built), so addresses are deliverable where names are not.
+In the real world, recipients registered with postal services use addresses for delivery instead of their real names.
+Addresses, tied to houses (or, more precisely, the lots they're built on), are **deliverable** where names aren't.
 In contrast, there is no difference between names and addresses in the digital world.
 Thus, lemina ID, name, and address are interchangeable terms in the Lemina model.

 The Lemina model defines lemina IDs as **textual**.
 Textual ID is the cornerstone of the Lemina model, enabling or improving several key factors: